artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 pod 'yoga',  :podspec => 'Local Pods/yoga.podspec.json'
 ```

 Then run `bundle exec pod install`.
 That should grab and set up React Native for you.
+Unlike inside GitDawg,
+CocoaPods will download the source code from the internet. `:podspec` only tells CocoaPods where to find the
+Podspec, but it will still download code externally.

-Open up the Xcode Workspace - `Freetime.xcworkspace`, and we're gonna make the code changes - it's all in one file.
-Open
+Open up the Xcode Workspace - `open Freetime.xcworkspace`, and we're gonna make the code changes - it's all in one
-the file `RootNavigationController.swift` and add a new `import` at the top for `GitDawg`:
+file.
+Open the file `RootNavigationController.swift` and add a new `import` at the top for `GitDawg`:

 ```diff
 import UIKit